High Seat Holdings Limited

 Due diligence processes

-The performance and suitability of our third-party suppliers is monitored through ongoing measurement of customer satisfaction scores, follow-up calls from HSL’s customer services team, customer surveys and other independent feedback mechanisms including Trustpilot.
+The performance and suitability of all partners is monitored through ongoing measurement of customer satisfaction scores, follow-up calls from HSL’s customer services team, customer surveys and other independent feedback mechanisms including Trustpilot.

-Several channels exist to allow feedback from all HSL colleagues, including the opportunity to report any concerns.
-These include clear management and support structures, staff listening groups, and a confidential annual engagement survey sent to all colleagues in the business.
-Colleagues are also given free access to a confidential Employee Assistance Programme, offering counselling and guidance to those who need it.
+Several channels exist to allow feedback from all HSL colleagues, offering the opportunity to report any concerns.
+These include clear management structures and lines of support, colleague listening groups, and a confidential survey undertaken each year by all colleagues.
+Free access is also given to a confidential Employee Assistance Programme, offering counselling and guidance to those who need it.

 The Group’s Board of Directors has overall responsibility for corporate governance, including HSL’s anti-slavery initiatives.
-Despite the Group’s supply chain being heavily weighted towards the UK, and key suppliers comprising relatively few businesses in volume terms, the directors understand that there is always a risk of exposure to modern slavery.
+Despite the Group’s supply chain being significantly internal, concentrated on a small number of suppliers, and heavily weighted towards the UK, the directors understand that there remains a risk of exposure to modern slavery in any business.

-The close involvement of board members in all key operational matters means that, if issues were to be identified or we had reasonable grounds to suspect slavery or human trafficking within our supply chain, this would be investigated by the board and appropriate action quickly taken to:
+The close involvement of board members in all key operational matters means that, if issues were to be identified or we had reasonable grounds to suspect slavery or human trafficking within our supply chain, this would be investigated at the most senior level and appropriate action quickly taken to:

 - Protect whistle-blowers.